 – The retailer will pay for advertising and other promotional activities

-– Retailers are usually more conveniently located for consumers
+– Retailers are more conveniently located for consumers

 |– The retailer takes some of the profit away from the producer

-– Producers lose some control of the marketing mix
+– The producer loses some control of the marketing mix

-– The producer must pay for delivery costs to the retailers
+– The producer must pay for delivery of products to the retailers

 – Retailers usually sell competitors’ products as well